wadalino/pihole-ha-mqtt-service/README.md

 ### ToDo
 The script can certainly be improved and generalised, happy for any contribution to come along.
-~~I need to improve the way I read info from the env file and manage cases where MQTT user and PWD are not necessary.~~ I also need to find a way to update PiHole front-end when a group i enabled/disabled from HomeAssistant.
+~~I need to improve the way I read info from the env file and manage cases where MQTT user and PWD are not necessary.~~ I also need to find a way to update PiHole front-end when a group is enabled/disabled from HomeAssistant.

 Credit to https://community.home-assistant.io/t/pihole-5-enable-disable-groups-block-internet/268927 for the insipration on how to manage PiHole via bash, and https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267 for the service management aspect.